hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

    */
   bytes target_roster_hash = 3;

+  /*
+   * The ledger id that was computed from the TssMessages for the target roster.
+   */
+  bytes ledger_id = 4;

   /**
-   * The tss_vote is a bit vector where the index position of each bit corresponds to a share id and tss message.
+   * The tss_vote is a bit vector where the index position of each bit corresponds to a share index and tss message.
-   * The least significant bit of byte[0] corresponds to share id 0 and the most significant bit of byte[0] corresponds
+   * The least significant bit of byte[0] corresponds to share index 0 and the most significant bit of byte[0]
-   * to share id 7.
-The least significant bit of byte[1] corresponds to share id 8 and the most significant bit of
+   * corresponds  to share index 7.
+The least significant bit of byte[1] corresponds to share index 8 and the most
-   * byte[1] corresponds to share id 15, and so on.
-If a bit is set to 1, then the TssMessage for the corresponding
+   * significant bit of byte[1] corresponds to share index 15, and so on.
+If a bit is set to 1, then the TssMessage
-   * ShareId was received as one of the first Threshold number of valid TssMessages in consensus order.
-If a bit is set
+   * for the corresponding share index was received as one of the first Threshold number of valid TssMessages in
-   * to 0, then the TssMessage for the corresponding ShareId was either invalid, was not one of the first Threshold
+   * consensus order.
+If a bit is set to 0, then the TssMessage for the corresponding Share index was either
-   * number of valid TssMessages in consensus order, or was not received at all by the time the vote was cast.
+   * invalid, was not one of the first Threshold number of valid TssMessages in consensus order, or was not received
-   * If there is no corresponding share id for a bit, then the bit is set to 0.
+   * at all by the time the vote was cast.
+If there is no corresponding share index for a bit, then the bit is set
-   * If the sum of bits is greater than the threshold, then the vote is a yes vote.
+   * to 0.
+If the sum of bits is greater than the threshold in the source roster, then the vote is a yes vote.
    */
-  bytes tss_vote = 4;
+  bytes tss_vote = 5;

   /**
-   * The signature is produced by the node signing the tuple (source_roster_hash, target_roster_hash, tss_vote) using
+   * The signature is produced by the node signing the tuple (source_roster_hash, target_roster_hash,
-   * its private `tssEncryptionKey`.
-The signature is verified by other nodes using the public `tssEncryptionKey`
+   * ledger_id, tss_vote) using its private gossip signing key.
+The signature is verified by other nodes using the
-   * of the node sending this transaction.
+   * public signing key of the node sending this transaction.
    */
-  bytes signature = 5;
+  bytes signature = 6;
 }
 ```